-Not to put too fine a tooth in it, social housing, at least in the past, has not been done well in Ireland, creating disadvantaged areas.
+Not to put too fine a point on it, social housing, at least in the past, has not been done well in Ireland, creating disadvantaged areas.
 Although this is now addressed by modern mixed area planning, the capacity for blighted pockets remains.
-So, the capital value of a social housing portfolio in the years to come, right up to 2039 to 2041 will be affected by its quality, its location, how it is maintained and the impact of the biggest player, the State.
+So, the capital value of a social housing portfolio in the years to come will be affected by its quality, its location, how it is maintained and the impact of the biggest player, the State.

-This could mean that, allowing for inflation, there is no gain in capital values and maybe even losses when today’s prices are measured against those of future years.
+This could mean that there is no real gain in capital values and maybe even losses when today’s prices are measured against those of future years.
 It is why higher yield stock may be attractive to offset weakness on the capital gain side.
-Managing this risk is down to judgement on where and what to buy today coupled to knowledge about long-term area development plans.
+Managing this risk is down to judgement on where and what to buy today coupled with knowledge about long-term area development plans.

-The Government could overbuild and oversupply social housing in pockets and although this does seem farfetched from today’s standpoint, it is a real risk as capital floods into chase returns, reversing the demand /supply imbalance.
-An oversupply would depress prices when selling units and could dampen the rate of rent reviews even though linked to the private sector.
+The Government could overbuild and oversupply social housing in pockets and although this does seem farfetched from today’s standpoint, it is a real risk as capital floods into chase returns, reversing the demand/supply imbalance.
+An oversupply would depress prices when selling units.

 The State itself can behave differently than today especially if socialist type policies are implemented, the risk of which cannot be understated when one looks at Corbyn’s Labour manifesto for Britain, renationalising parts of industry and forcing wealth redistribution through high taxation.
 Corbyn’s Labour is very different to Blair’s Labour party and has come as a shock to moderates.
 The lesson is that, here in Ireland, it would be unwise to diminish the risk to a property market dominated by one central player, prone to cyclical leadership changes driven by local political pressures despite current ‘new politics’ arithmetic.

 Finally, like all property investment, this is not and has never been low risk.
-Property is an illiquid asset, it is also medium to high-risk investment notwithstanding the Government backing for 20 year leases.
+Property is an illiquid asset, it is also medium to high-risk investment notwithstanding the Government backing for 25-year leases.
 Add bank credit and risks rise further as do rewards if it all works out and the return compensates for the risks being taken.
-So be quite clear social housing has a place in a mix of uncorrelated assets but it is no silver bullet.
+To be quite clear, social housing has a place in a mix of uncorrelated assets but it is no silver bullet.